| Aragorn opened the door wearing

 neck.
 It all depends on doing that quickly and cleanly, because

-if the victim could get her hand inside the cord, the killer would
+if the victim can get her hand inside the cord, the killer will

-find it much harder to pull tight.
-Of course, if the elleth was
+find it impossible to pull it tight.
+Of course, if the victim

 "Might she have injured the killer?" asked Eowyn.